rkumar/zfm/README.md

 One example is "ft".
 After triggering the menu with MENU_KEY, "f" jumps to "File listing" and "t" shows a listing of files modified today.

+If you are editing many files, rather than press "v" each time for your EDITOR (in the File Operations menu), select "a" for auto-open and enter your editor name.
+Now whenever a text file is selected your editor will open it.
+For other kinds of files, go to Menu => Options and provide the application for major file types.

 ###Edge Cases:###

 While navigating a directory which has many files with numbers, you may be unable to access certain numbered files.
 There is a check for numbered files that clash with the numbered hotkey (M_SWITCH_OFF_DUPE_CHECK) that can be set.
 I have not used this by default just to reduce processing.